You are viewing information on version v2 of the Winnipeg Transit Open Data Web Service API.

 URL Types

 Sample URLs are shown in the API documentation for each available web service if you are logged in.
 The API Explorer uses your API key to show results of web service requests.
-The explorer allows you to modify parameters and try out the various queries provided by the API.
+The explorer allows you to modify parameters and try out the queries provided by the API.

 Examples of invalid URLs are displayed in red italics.